This article is brought to you by our sponsor VIPKID.

 About Our Sponsor

-VIPKID is an ed-tech Chinese startup that provides online English language classes and the American elementary school curriculum to young Chinese students via its virtual platform.
-We aim to teach English in a way that encourages students’ critical learning and creativity, as those are not skills usually taught in Chinese schools.
+Article by VIPKID, an ed-tech Chinese startup that provides online English language classes and the American Elementary school curriculum to young Chinese students via its virtual platform.